prime31/Nez/FAQs/Scene-Entity-Component.md

 Component Lifecycle methods:

+- **initialize**: Called when the Component is created and the Entity field is assigned but before onAddedToEntity
 - **onAddedToEntity**: Called when the Component is added to an entity after all pending component changes are committed
 - **onRemovedFromEntity**:  Called when the component is removed from its entity.
 Do all cleanup here.
 - **onEntityPositionChanged**: called when the entity's position changes.
 This allows components to be aware that they have moved due to the parent entity moving.